 We formatively assess all learners against their individual EHCP outcomes (targets).
 Achievement of EHCP outcomes is as important as any targets we set for learners and they are personalised to the individual so can be very high impact.
 Outcomes are set to challenge students in a range of areas most important to them and agreed between professionals, parents, carers and students where possible.

 In the Yellow Pathway, we summatively assess progress in English, Maths and PSHE.

 In the Green Pathway we assess against the 6 Pathway target areas (My Body, My Independence, My World etc).

 In the Blue Pathway we assess against Routes for Learning targets and the Engagement model.

-We also assess reading skills in Green and Yellow Pathways.
+We assess reading skills in all Pathways.

 Assessment Points 1 and 2

 At two points in the year (Assessment Point 1- immediately after the first half term and Assessment Point 2 after the last half term break) we assess pupil progress against Pathway (curriculum) targets and record a judgement on reading.
 Teachers record judgements as either "Not Achieving", "Emerging", "Developing", "Secure" or "Exceeding".

 Progress against EHCP outcomes is also assessed separately twice a year.
 This happens once at the annual review and again 6 months later.
 We assess progress against Long and Short Term Outcomes.

 In addition to assessing the degree to which learners are meeting targets, teachers also provide a judgement three times a year (see above) as to whether learners are making “below expected progress” “as expected progress” or “above expected progress”.
 These statements should be supported by the bank of evidence we have for each learner.